Qizhong-George-Guo/qizhong-guo/index.md

 ## Research Contributions

-My research covers urban stormwater and green infrastructure, hydraulics and hydrology, estuarine processes, watershed studies, and integrated systems such as the Green–Grey–Blue–Intelligent (GGBI) framework.
+My research spans urban stormwater and green infrastructure; hydraulics and hydrology; estuarine and coastal processes; watershed and basin-scale studies; and integrated systems such as the Green–Grey–Blue–Intelligent (GGBI) framework.

-This section highlights selected projects, case studies, and conceptual frameworks developed with students and collaborators.
+Current work emphasizes resilient, sustainable, and equitable water and urban systems across scales—from site-based practices to watershed and regional planning.

 [Explore Research →](https://qizhong-guo.org/research)